-Nursing Home Level of Care - Members who are at this level of care have needs that are significant enough that they are eligible to receive services in a nursing home.
+Nursing Home Level of Care - Members who are at this level of care have needs significant enough that they are eligible to receive services in a nursing home.
 A very broad set of Family Care services is available at this level of care.
-See chapter 4 (page 28) for a list of services available to members who are at a nursing home level of care.